yasen-yankov/ios-docs/Guides/Chart/Series/column.md

 # Chart Series: Column

-TKChartColumnSeries are used to visualize data points as column blocks where the height of each bar denotes the magnitude of its value.
-The following snippet demonstrates how to manually populate one ColumnSeries:
+<code>TKChartColumnSeries</code> are used to visualize data points as column blocks where the height of each bar denotes the magnitude of its value.
+The following snippet demonstrates how to manually populate one Column series:

 	NSArray *categories = @[ @"Greetings", @"Perfecto", @"NearBy", @"Family Store", @"Fresh & Green" ];
 	NSArray *values = @[ @55, @75, @85, @50, @93 ];